jiawanyovan/0nyX-Suite/README.md

 sh $prefix/share/themes/0nyX/@extra/scripts/changecolor.sh -c "#16A085"
 ```

-Remember that there is text to display above that color(eg: on selections) !!!
+Note: Remember that there is text to display above that color(eg: on selections) !!!

 ### Set all themes